elysiajs/documentation/docs/essential/handler.md

 - Set status code of the response,
 - Append custom headers

-This is done by mutate the value of `Context.set`.
+This is done by mutating the value of `Context.set`.

 ```typescript
 import { Elysia } from 'elysia'